-The San Diego County Department of Environmental Health Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
+The San Diego County Department of Environmental Health and Quality Food and Housing Division (FHD) seeks to increase life expectancy and the quality of life by promoting public health and safety for the 2.9 million residents of San Diego County and the more than 14.7 million overnight guests that visit the County each year.
 Our commitment is embedded in our goals and objectives that focus on reducing risks that can lead to foodborne illness.
 We also support sustainable environments by encouraging fresh local foods.
 Visit our Community and Culinary Gardens page for more information.

 There are 18 cities with more than 13,800 permanent retail food facilities in San Diego County, including over 8,100 restaurants.
 Any person operating a retail food facility (including vending vehicles or a catering business) is required by law to apply for and obtain a valid public health permit.
 Our Environmental Health Specialists conduct more than 32,000 inspections at these food facilities each year.